- by Daniel

-Get the grafter in your family something that will put a smile on their face and make their working day a hell of a lot safer, easier and more pleasant.
+Get the grafter in your family something that will put a smile on their face and make their working day a hell of a lot safer, easier and more pleasant with these awesome gift ideas.

-7am starts and long days of hard graft involving heavy lifting, shoveling and climbing up and down ladders.
+As long days of hard graft involving 7am starts, heavy lifting, shoveling, and climbing up and down ladders are the norm.

 All done in conditions ranging from freezing cold in the winter, damp and grey in the autumn, to boiling hot in the summer.